MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-portal.md

 **Healthy / Unhealthy rooms**:

-Devices/peripherals which do not have any incidents of severity “Important” are meeting current criteria for health are marked as healthy.
+Devices and peripherals which don't have any incidents of severity “Important” are meeting current criteria for health are marked as healthy.
 There is a visual cue of a green heart to represent a healthy state.
 However, just because a room may be marked as Unhealthy (as indicated by a red broken heart), doesn't necessarily imply that there is a room *outage* for every unhealthy device in the portal.
 The description and action part of the incident contains more specific details about the issue and potential impact on user experience.

 **Unmonitored device:**

-For rooms that have the state of Unmonitored, it means that the Teams Rooms Pro management monitoring agent deployed is disconnected from Teams Rooms Pro Management cloud services.
-We aren't receiving telemetry about the room and do not have latest health status.
+For rooms that have the state of **Unmonitored**, it means that the Teams Rooms Pro management monitoring agent deployed is disconnected from Teams Rooms Pro Management cloud services.
+We aren't receiving telemetry about the room and don't have latest health status.
 This may happen due to network issues, firewall policy changes or if there are changes made to the device image.

 ## Room Detail: Status and Changes